-- For a much heavier meal, Himmel Haus has incredible German food and a fantastic German and Belgian beer selection.
+- For apres-ski carbs, head to Himmel Haus for incredible German food and a fantastic German and Belgian beer selection.

 - Pick up some fresh cobbler a la mode at Aloha Ice Cream and Dessert Spa, and then head across the street for an incredible view of the lake at sunset!

 - Find a beach and relax all day – we recommend D.L.
 Bliss State Park or Emerald Bay.

 - If you go with a group, pool together and rent a boat.

 - Hike the Rubicon Trail for sweeping views of Emerald Bay, or hike to Crag Lake for gorgeous pine and granite cliff vistas leading to an alpine lake.

 - Visit Vikingsholm , a totally WTF Viking’s castle on Emerald Bay.
 (It’s there because of rich people.
 But still, WTF?)

 Stay at the lakeside Kamp Knobcone Studio with dramatic vertical windows and a fireplace-adjacent cozy bathtub.
 Perfect for a romantic getaway!
 Or Grab a few friends and stay at this Historic Log Cabin, with three bedrooms and a massive deck.

 For more tips for visiting Lake Tahoe, we’ve got two travel guides to help you plan your trip: